towshif/towshif.github.io/docs/04.Organizing-Reporting/github_xrzz.md

 5. Lets get back to the terminal/ shell that we were using and make changes into these two files.

-    we will create an `addme()` function in each of the `helloworld.c` and `hellowold.py` files as follows.
+    We will create an `addme()` function in each of the `helloworld.c` and `hellowold.py` files as follows.
 The purpose of this function is to add two integers and then we want to print the sum as output from the code.

         #include <stdio.h>